RichWellum/k8s/README.md

     6. Leaves the user with a working OpenStack Cluster with all the basic services.

+    7. Very simple to run - just requires two NIC's

+    8. Lots of options to customize - even edit globals.yaml and cloud.yaml

 Mandatory Inputs
 ================

     1. mgmt_int (network_interface):
     Name of the interface to be used for management operations.